Why American Health Care is So Expensive

 ABOUT THE AUTHOR

-Wayne Caswell is the Founding Editor of Modern Health Talk, an altruistic website and blog with over 800 published articles on healthcare policy, technologies, and solutions for independent living.
-It started in March 2011 as a nonprofit effort to share Wayne’s unique perspectives of a retired IBM technologist, market strategist, digital home consultant, futurist, and consumer advocate.
+Wayne Caswell is the Founding Editor of Modern Health Talk, an altruistic website and blog with hundreds of published articles on healthcare policy, technologies, and solutions for independent living.
+It started in March 2011 as a nonprofit effort to share the unique perspectives of a retired IBM technologist, market strategist, digital home consultant, futurist, and consumer advocate.
 The intent was never to generate income but just to help people age-in-place and avoid the higher cost of nursing home care.
 It soon became clear that fixing our broken healthcare system requires fixing our politics.
 And to do that, we must get big money out and address the widening wealth gap that corrupts our system.

-1. RELATED VIDEOS (as I find them):
+RELATED VIDEOS (as I find them):

 INHOSPITABLE is a documentary that exposes our broken hospital system and the big business of nonprofit healthcare.
 This gripping film tells an inspiring story of patients and activists as they band together in an effort to stop UPMC, a multi-billion dollar hospital, from making vital care unaffordable for hundreds of thousands of vulnerable patients in western Pennsylvania.